manojo/manojo.github.com/_posts/2015-01-15-essence-of-fold.md

 -----------------------

 Let's do some simple exercises to get started with.
-We will have two running examples during the post, (Church Numerals)[http://en.wikipedia.org/wiki/Church_encoding], and lists of integers.
+We will have two running examples during the post, [Church Numerals](http://en.wikipedia.org/wiki/Church_encoding), and lists of integers.

 **Church Numerals**